WBMQ: Sale to Cumulus

 In 1998, Cumulus Media bought WBMQ and its FM sister station, WIXV.
 Cumulus also acquired 93.1 WEAS-FM, 96.5 WJCL-FM, 900 WJLG and 102.1 WZAT, creating a six-station cluster.
 All of the stations were moved to studios on Television Circle in Savannah.

 In the early 2010s, WBMQ gave up its transmitter site on Oatland Island, and moved to a new location in Savannah, near the Savannah River.
 Because it was now using a single non-directional tower, it had to reduce its output.
 Daytime power dropped slightly to 4,800 watts, and nighttime power was reduced significantly to 47 watts.
 While the daytime signal covered a large region of Coastal Georgia and South Carolina, the nighttime signal only served Savannah and its adjacent communities.

 WBMQ's transmitter was damaged by a lightning storm in July 2020, taking the station silent; WJLG, which operated from the same site, would remain on the air at reduced power.
-That October 9, Cumulus elected to return both stations' licenses to the Federal Communications Commission (FCC) instead of making repairs; the surrender also invalidated a construction permit for an FM translator station, W245DD (96.9), to relay WBMQ.
+On October 9, Cumulus elected to return both stations' licenses to the Federal Communications Commission (FCC) instead of making repairs; the surrender also invalidated a construction permit for an FM translator station, W245DD (96.9), to relay WBMQ.
 WBMQ's license was cancelled on October 13, 2020.